‘We have no velvet ropes up’

 Mount Gulian is located at 145 Sterling St. in Beacon.
 Admission is $8 for adults, $6 for seniors and $4 for those 6 to 18 years old.
 Visit mountgulian.org or phone 845-831-8172. the site is open from May to the end of October on Wednesday, Thursday, Friday and Sunday from 1 to 5 p.m.
 The last tour is at 4 p.m.

 Photos by A. RooneyDid you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.